dumenu8/voice-ai-kiosk/README.md

 # 🎙️ Voice-Enabled AI Kiosk

-A powerful, dual-view AI Kiosk system designed for natural language voice ordering.
+A proof of concept for powerful, dual-view AI Kiosk system designed for natural language voice ordering.
 This project demonstrates a complete **local-first** AI pipeline, from speech-to-text to semantic menu retrieval (RAG) and transactional order processing.

 ## 📸 Screenshots